PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 3. Once the VM-Series finishes its deployment, follow the [Accessing the VM-Series firewall](#Accessing-the-VM-Series-firewall) instructions to gain access to the firewall’s web interface.
 This step is not required if you are bootstrapping the VM-Series to Panorama.
 This is because Panorama pushes the entire configuration to the scaled firewalls.

->The metadata within the instance template associated with the instance group defines how the VM-Series receives its local configuration. <br><br> It is highly recommended to set the metadata values to automatically bootstrap the VM-Series to a Panorama appliance.
-Panorama enables you to seamlessly scale the VM-Series for performance while managing the firewalls as a single entity.
-Please see [Panorama Management](https://docs.paloaltonetworks.com/panorama/10-2/panorama-admin/manage-firewalls) for more information.
+>The metadata within the instance template associated with the instance group defines how the VM-Series receives its local configuration.

 4. On the scaled VM-Series, navigate to **Monitor → Traffic**.
 The traffic logs should be populated demonstrating the scaled VM-Series is now processing traffic.